siddhijinen/python-learning/README.md

 As I build these projects, I am mastering:
 *   **Data Structures**: Working with `strings`, `lists`, and `sets`.
 *   **Control Flow**: Writing efficient `while` and `for` loops.
+*   **Functions & Scope**: Structuring reusable logic with positional and keyword arguments.
 *   **Problem Solving**: Debugging logic errors and managing application state.

 ---